 Stockholders may present proper proposals for inclusion in our proxy statement and for consideration at next year's annual meeting of stockholders by submitting their proposals in writing to our Secretary in a timely manner.
-For a stockholder proposal to be considered for inclusion in our proxy statement for our 2023 annual meeting of stockholders, our Secretary must receive the written proposal at our principal executive offices not later than December 30, 2022.
+For a stockholder proposal to be considered for inclusion in our proxy statement for our 2024 annual meeting of stockholders, our Secretary must receive the written proposal at our principal executive offices not later than January 24, 2024.
 In addition, stockholder proposals must comply with the requirements of Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the Exchange Act), regarding the inclusion of stockholder proposals in company-sponsored proxy materials.
 Stockholder proposals should be addressed to:

-Codex DNA, Inc. Attention: Corporate Secretary 9535 Waples Street, Suite 100 San Diego, California 92121
+Telesis Bio Inc. Attention: Corporate Secretary 10431 Wateridge Circle, Suite 150 San Diego, California 92121

 Our bylaws also establish an advance notice procedure for stockholders who wish to present a proposal before an annual meeting of stockholders but do not intend for the proposal to be included in our proxy statement.
 Our bylaws provide that the only business that may be conducted at an annual meeting is business that is (i) specified in our proxy materials with respect to such meeting, (ii) otherwise properly brought before the annual meeting by or at the direction of our board of directors, or (iii) properly brought before the annual meeting by a stockholder of record entitled to vote at the annual meeting who has delivered timely written notice to our Secretary, which notice must contain the information specified in our bylaws.
-To be timely for our 2023 annual meeting of stockholders, our Secretary must receive the written notice at our principal executive offices:
+To be timely for our 2024 annual meeting of stockholders, our Secretary must receive the written notice at our principal executive offices:

-- not earlier than February 9, 2023, and - not later than March 11, 2023.
+- not earlier than March 8, 2024, and - not later than April 7, 2024.

-In the event that we hold our 2023 annual meeting of stockholders more than 30 days before or more than 60 days after the first anniversary of the date of the Annual Meeting, then notice of a stockholder proposal that is not intended to be included in our proxy statement must be received no earlier than the close of business on the 120th day before such annual meeting and no later than the close of business on the later of the following two dates:

-- the 90th day prior to such annual meeting; or - the 10th day following the day on which public announcement of the date of such annual meeting is first made.
+In the event that we hold our 2024 annual meeting of stockholders more than 25 days from the first anniversary of the date of the Annual Meeting, then notice of a stockholder proposal that is not intended to be included in our proxy statement must be received no earlier than 8:00 a.m., local time on the 120th day before such annual meeting and no later than 5:00 p.m., local time on the 10th day following the day on which public announcement of the date of the annual meeting was first made by the Company.